-Both radar sensors are to be installed and commissioned in accordance with the specifications below and using the original holders and covers provided.
+Both radar sensors are to be installed and commissioned in accordance with the following specifications using the original holders and covers provided, as well as an upfitter mounting bracket.

-This work must be carried out by the body manufacturer before the vehicle is delivered to the end customer because when the pre-installation for Blind Spot Assist/Exit Warning (code J1V) is ordered, the vehicle is preconfigured at the factory for operation with Blind Spot Assist.
+This work must be carried out by the upfitter before the vehicle is delivered to the end customer because when the pre-installation for Blind Spot Assist/Exit Warning (code J1V) is ordered, the vehicle is preconfigured at the factory for operation with Blind Spot Assist.